AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 ## Overview

-ALGOSUP[^8] invites proposals for the creation of a unique and visually stunning fresco.
-This 5-weeks project aims to transform a 60-100 square feet space into a permanent masterpiece made entirely of Rubik's cubes[^1].
+ALGOSUP invites proposals for the creation of a unique and visually stunning fresco.
+This 5-weeks project aims to transform a 60-100 square feet space into a permanent masterpiece made entirely of Rubik's cubes.
 Each cube will function as a 3x3 pixel matrix, with each facet representing a pixel in one of six colors: green, yellow, red, orange, blue, or white.
-This fresco[^7] will become a permanent feature of ALGOSUP's school, it will be housed in the library and visible from the outside.
+This fresco will become a permanent feature of ALGOSUP's school, it will be housed in the library and visible from the outside.

 ## Project Scope